noshin-islam/block-minifloat-thesis/README.md

 --error-exp=4 --error-man=3
 ```

-This will train a ResNet-18 model using the BM8 format specified in the paper.
+This will train a model using Scaled BM with a scale factor of 5 (change k value as needed).

-Train a model on the CIFAR10 dataset.
 ```bash
 python3 main.py --data_path=. --dataset=CIFAR10 --model=VGG16LP --batch_size=256 --wd=1e-4 --lr_init=0.1 --epochs=15 \
 --weight-exp=2 --weight-man=5 \